jundalisay/superb/content/en/faq.md

 {{< /r >}}

-## Medical Superphysics
+## Bio Superphysics

-{{< l ava="Medical-Superphysics" >}}
+{{< l ava="Bio-Superphysics" >}}
 By knowing the root cause of the headache.
 The cause could be diet, stress, congenital problem, bacteria, etc. The person might be doing something that is too stressful for his brain.

 Medical science deals with the headache by masking its pain (usually via Paracetamol) and not really dealing with what is causing the pain.
 This is to process patients faster since the body has its own natural healing mechanism.
 However, this also means that the headache can come back.
 Moreover, the doctor can only work with the data that the patient gives.

-Medical Superphysics gets all the data about the patient to find the pattern on which **[layer](/medical/physical/principles/5-paradigms/)** the cause is in.
+Bio Superphysics gets all the data about the patient to find the pattern on which **[layer](/medical/physical/principles/5-paradigms/)** the cause is in.
 It then routes that patient to the proper specialist whether it be from Western medicine, yoga, Chinese medicine, homeopathy, etc.

 <!--
 , on the other hand, gets not only all the data from the person to find out what the cause, but also the patterns from all the data.
 This is more difficult and time-consuming, but is able to give more lasting solutions.
-Medical Superphysics gives the person to question himself and extract data from his habits and memory so he can find the root cause because
+Bio Superphysics gives the person to question himself and extract data from his habits and memory so he can find the root cause because

 This technique is the original Socratic Dialectics and is actually done by Chinese medicine and Homeopathy. the Socratic-dialectical method is an upgrade of the scientific method which has a limited dataset. -->
 {{< /l >}}